Lokathor/gba-from-scratch/book_src/ex3.md

 Separate from the object tile memory, there's also the Object Attribute Memory (OAM) region.
 This has space for 128 "attribute" entries, which defines how the objects are shown.

-An object's "attribute" data is 6 bytes, split into three `u16` values.
+Each attribute needs 48 bits.
+This is an unfortunate number of bits, because it's not a clean power of 2.
-The three fields don't have fancy names, they're just called 0, 1, and 2.
+Normally we refer to each attribute entry as having three `u16` attributes just called 0, 1, and 2.

 ```rust
 #[derive(Clone, Copy, PartialEq, Eq)]